ianarawjo/ChainForge/README.md

 Taken together, these three features let you easily:
   - **Compare across prompts and prompt parameters**: Choose the best set of prompts that maximizes your eval target metrics (e.g., lowest code error rate).
 Or, see how changing parameters in a prompt template affects the quality of responses.
   - **Compare across models**: Compare responses for every prompt across models.

-# Installation

-To get started with Chainforge alpha, see the [Installation Guide](https://github.com/ianarawjo/ChainForge/blob/main/GUIDE.md).

 # Development